ibm-cloud-docs/log-analysis/control_usage_quotas.md

 These exclusion rules will allow you to discard specific non-critial logs before reaching the hard quota threshold.

-For example, if the daily usage quote is 2 GB and your set an exclusion rule for 50%, {{site.data.keyword_la_full_notm}} will apply the configured exclusion rule and no longer retain logs from the sources, apps, hosts, or queries specified in the rule.
+For example, if the daily usage quote is 2 GB and your set an exclusion rule for 50%, {{site.data.keyword.la_full_notm}} will apply the configured exclusion rule and no longer retain logs from the sources, apps, hosts, or queries specified in the rule.

 You can specify up to 5 daily exclusion rules and 5 monthly exclusion rules.
 {: note}